-If you’re coming from a Windows PC to a Mac desktop or MacBook, you might be wondering how to take a screenshot without that Print Screen key on your keyboard.
+If you’re coming from a Windows PC to a Mac, you might be wondering how to take a screenshot without that Print Screen key on your keyboard.

-Worry not though, as there’s a variety of screenshot methods available in the newest version of MacOS — including those for capturing a specific window — all of which produce images you can use for whatever you need.
+Worry not though, as there are a variety of screenshot methods available in MacOS, whether you’ve updated to Mojave or are still running High Sierra — including those for capturing a specific window — all of which produce images you can use for whatever you need.

 Using keyboard commands

 Step 1: Press the “Command” + “Shift” + “3” keys simultaneously.

 Step 2: That will save a copy of your screen to your clipboard.
 You can alternatively press the same combination without the “Command” key in order to save the image as a PNG file to your desktop.

 If you’ve updated MacOS to the latest release version, known as Mojave, a preview of the screenshot will appear in the corner of your screen giving you quicker access to editing tools.
 You can also take advantage of the new screenshot “Stacks” feature which groups together similar files on your desktop, like screenshots.
 To do so, just right click on your desktop (here’s how to do it) and all of them will be quickly grouped together.

 Step 1: Press the “Command” + “Shift” + “4” keys simultaneously.

 Step 2: With your mouse pointer turned into a crosshair, use it to select the region you wish to capture.

 Step 3: You can fine-tune your selection by pressing the space bar, which will let you take a full-screen capture or to select an open menu.